How to Sell a House by Owner in Arizona

 Problems commonly found in Arizona homes

-• Faulty wiring and outdated electrical systems are some of the most common problems found in Arizona homes, especially for older properties.
-Since electrical problems pose a serious safety risk, these issues will likely need to be addressed before the sale.
+• Faulty wiring and outdated electrical systems are some of the most common problems in Arizona homes, especially older properties.
+Since electrical problems pose a serious safety risk, they will likely need to be addressed before the sale.

 • HVAC systems are a big problem in Arizona because the climate is both hot and dry.
-There’s a lot of dust in the air and that means air conditioners and their components may wear out sooner than they would in other states.
+There’s a lot of dust in the air, which means air conditioners and their components may wear out sooner than they would in other states.

-• Plumbing leaks are common in older homes, but they can crop up regardless of the home’s age.
-Leaks are usually caused by rusted or corroded plumbing, but also by damaged or improperly installed fixtures like toilets, sinks, and bathtubs.
+• Plumbing leaks are common in older homes, but they can occur regardless of the home’s age.
+Leaks are usually caused by rusted or corroded plumbing but also by damaged or improperly installed fixtures like toilets, sinks, and bathtubs.

-• Improper grading/drainage is a problem in Arizona because the soil contains a lot of clay.
+• Improper grading or drainage is a problem in Arizona because the soil contains a lot of clay.
 When you combine the clay-rich soil with poorly installed (or maintained) gutters and downspouts, it could lead to serious foundation problems.

 Step 2: Fill out your disclosure form(s)